WilliTourt/ESP32-Keyboard-Customized/README.md

  - [√] Battery monitoring and managing
  - [-] Reconnect automatically

-5 presets are available now, based on the shortcut of the software I frequently used.
+5 presets are available now, based on the shortcut of the software I frequently used (Ctrl X/C/V; VSCode shortcuts; Commonly used system shortcuts; EDA software...).
 You can modify them in code to suit your needs.

 Presets location: sys.cpp 'KeyPreset presets[PRESET_COUNT]'.